The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: High-temperature expansion. The polynomial structure

-However, it is not a coincidence at all that our lowest NP scale $\bar m_{eff} = ( \sqrt{3} / 2) \Delta = 585 \ \MeV$ is very close to the gluon mass $m_g = 571 \ \MeV$ in a model with dimensional-2 gluon condensate \cite{33,34} since their and our equations for the gluon self-energy coincides to the leading order in the deep infrared gluon momentum limit (the so-called nonperturbative iteration solution).
-In fact, what they call dimensional-2 gluon condensate is the mass gap squared in this approximation within our approach \cite{8} (apart from some non-important numerical factor, of course).

 The appearance of the NP massive gluonic excitation $\bar m^2_{eff} =( 3 / 4) \Delta^2$ in this expansion (though suppressed as it should be, see remarks below) is clear evidence of the importance of the NP effects up to a few $T_c$, as it has been underlined above, see fig. 1.
-However, it is worth to emphasize in advance that in our formalism \cite{8} the effective gluonic excitations can be treated as massive single gluons, which effective masses are generated by the strong self-interaction of massless gluon modes and are expressed in terms of the mass gap or, equivalently, in terms of the effective $\omega_{eff}$'s, mentioned above.
-They play an important role in the whole temperature region (see sect.
+However, they play an important role in the whole temperature region (see sect.
 V).
-In the Hagedorn-type expansion (6.31), and hence in (6.32), and in eq.~(7.4) they explicitly appear by the substitutions $\Delta \rightarrow (1 / \sqrt{3}) m'_{eff}$ and $\Delta \rightarrow (2 / \sqrt{3}) \bar m_{eff}$, as it follows from eqs.~(3.5).
+In the Hagedorn-type expansions (6.29)-(6.30) and in eq.~(7.4) they explicitly appear by the substitutions $\Delta \rightarrow (1 / \sqrt{3}) m'_{eff}$ and $\Delta \rightarrow (2 / \sqrt{3}) \bar m_{eff}$, as it follows from eqs.~(3.5).
 They are suppressed in different ways in the limit of very high temperatures only, as it can be concluded from the expansion (7.4).

 A few important issues concerning the high-temperature asymptotic of the gluon pressure (7.4) are to be discussed in more detail.
 The corresponding expansion for the composition $(16 / \pi^2) T N_1(T)= (16 / \pi^2) T [ P_2(T)-P_4(T)]$, which enters the composition $N(T)$ in (7.1), is as follows: